 Regardless of the platform you use to build your site and whether or not you have web design experience, the key to responsive web design is creating a site that provides a user-friendly experience via desktop, tablet, and mobile devices.
 Responsive web design considers the overall functionality and readability of the site from the reader’s perspective and alters the presentation of it to best serve them.
 This keeps them engaged with your site and brand.
 Learn how to design a website.

-3 Main Ways to Get Responsive Website Design
+Best Code-Free Ways to Get a Responsive Website

 There are three main ways to get a responsive web design.
 First, you can use a drag-and-drop website builder platform that includes responsive web design in all templates, such as Squarespace or Wix.
 Second, you can build your own website using WordPress and source a responsive theme.
 The third option is to hire a professional web developer to build your site for you.

-Here are the three primary ways to get a responsive web design:
+Here are the three primary ways to get a responsive web design without any code:

 7 Responsive Web Design Examples